OpenEnergyDashboard/OED/src/server/test/web/csvPipeline/README.md

    </td>
     <td>
    </td>
    <td>The meter in DB is set to cumulative & cumulative_reset but not sent via curl.
+Checks creating and updating meter with gzip file and header.
 Expect usual cumulative values.
    </td>
   </tr>
   <tr>